xupgit/awslabs/debug_lab.md

 - Verify functionality in hardware on F1

 ## Steps
+#### Please refer to the Appendix-II if you either want to run the lab in the command line mode or want to run the lab on your personally created instance (i.e. non-xilinx instance)

 ### Open an SDAccel Project
 1. Execute the following commands, if not already done, in a terminal window to source the required environment settings:
    ```